caspar/caspar.cc/content/blog/etc/index.md

 </div>

-**"smarticus"** - aftermarket smart fridge product.
+**"smarticus"** - an aftermarket smart fridge product that's still in the pipeline.
 This module sits in your fridge's door and keeps a list of its contents by reading the barcode of everything you put in and take out of your fridge.
-The biggest challenge is powering it.
+The biggest design challenge is keeping it powered.

 <!-- <figure class="kg-card kg-gallery-card">
     <div class="kg-gallery-container">